Temps and termites are on the rise. Schedule your free inspection today.

 Table with symptoms

-According to the U.S. Centers for Disease Control and Prevention, 57 new chikungunya virus disease cases have been reported in the U.S. as of September 5, 2019.
-To date, no locally-transmitted cases have been reported in the U.S. All reported cases occurred in people who recently traveled to an affected area.
+According to the U.S. Centers for Disease Control and Prevention, 57 new cases of chikungunya virus disease have been reported in the U.S. as of September 5, 2019.
+To date, no locally transmitted cases have been reported in the U.S. All reported cases have occurred in people who recently traveled to an affected area.

 How you can help prevent the spread of chikungunya and other mosquito-borne Illnesses